Chang Guang Satellite Technology Co., Ltd.

 What does satellite remote sensing refer to?

-Satellite remote sensing refers to the comprehensive technical system of observing the Earth and celestial bodies from the ground to space.
+The satellite remote sensing refers to the comprehensive technical system of observing the Earth and celestial bodies from the ground to space.
 Satellite data can be obtained from remote sensing technology platforms through remote sensing instruments, information reception, processing, and analysis.

 Remote sensing is a method of detecting and monitoring the physical characteristics of an area by measuring the reflected and emitted radiation at a certain distance from a satellite or aircraft.
 Remote sensing cameras collect images that help researchers "perceive" things on Earth.